Gidraff/task-manager-service/README.md

 ##### Create DB locally
 To create a db connection for testing purposes, make sure you've installed Postgres locally or you have an instance running on a server on the cloud.
 Create a secure DB (provide credentials).
-Now create tables on the DB you've just created by running your sql in the root directory script as follow: `psql postgres -h 127.0.0.1 -d <example_db_name> -f db.sql `
+Now create tables on the DB you've just created by running your sql in the root directory script as follow: `psql postgres -h 127.0.0.1 -d <example_db_name> -f schema.sql `

 ##### Build and Test